-Ensuring that businesses have access to the finance they need to grow.
+Ensuring that businesses have access to the finance they need to grow

 Building Scotland Fund

-As a precursor to this, the £150 million Building Scotland Fund will provide £70 million in 2018 to 2019 and £80 million over 2019 to 2021 to:
+As a precursor to this, the Building Scotland Fund (BSF) will invest £150 million across three years to 2021 to;

-- the development of modern industrial and commercial property;
+- Develop modern industrial and commercial property

 - Support business led research and development projects with a reasonably realistic prospect of commercialisation.